In this section

 Do not bring private watercraft, all-terrain vehicles, motorized dirt bikes, firearms, fireworks, alcohol, or drugs.
 These are all strictly prohibited at Hale.

 Hale’s Main Office is located at 80 Carby Street, Westwood, MA.
-Access the following sites via this entrance (lots require payment of a $10 Daily Parking Fee or an Annual Parking Pass):
+Access the following sites from parking lots accessible via this entrance (all of which are open year-round and free):

 South Beach has a separate entrance (open seasonally) and requires the purchase of a South Beach Day Pass or Family & Community Program Season Pass.
 From Route 109, turn onto Dover Road and continue for about 1 mile.
 South Beach’s entrance is on the right, opposite 576 Dover Road; its blue street sign reads “Bruné Way.”